emamhasan1804/emamhasan1804/README.md

 ## I am a Competitive Programmer!!

-- 🥅 2024 Goals: To become codeforces specialist, 4* coder on codechef, solve 500+ problems on codeforces and participate on ICPC Dhaka regional contest
+- 🥅 2024 Goals: To become codeforces specialist, 4* coder on codechef and solve 500+ problems on codeforces
 - 🥅 2025 Goals: To become codeforces expert and solve 250+ problems on codeforces

 #### Contact me: